Germany agrees amended energy law to boost renewables

 ($1 = 0.8233 euros)

-Reporting by Markus Wacket; Writing by Vera Eckert, Editing by David Clarke
+Reporting by Markus Wacket and Vera Eckert, Editing by David Clarke and Susan Fenton

 Our Standards: The Thomson Reuters Trust Principles.